bobekryant/bobekryant.github.io/content/Investing/bitcoin_diversify.md

 <h3>Crypto Bear Markets</h3>
 <p>
-Bitcoin has numerous periods that it has significant drawdowns as it is a very volatile asset.
+Bitcoin has numerous periods that it has significant draw downs as it is a very volatile asset.
 However due to a phenomena known as Shannon's Demon or volatility harvesting, a portfolio including Bitcoin can still outperform one without Bitcoin during these drawdown periods.
 This can be easily visualized if we start the portfolio with 1000 dollars at all time high of $BTC of 19,000 on December 18th, 2017.
 On this date, $SPY is around 250 and $TLT is around 120.
 Fast forward to today and $BTC is around 16,300, $SPY is at 360 and $TLT is hovering around 160.
 Absolute return wise, both $SPY and $TLT outperformed $BTC.
-However, when we add $BTC to the rebalanced portfolio, we see that the portoflio with the best relative and absolute performance is actually the one with the most $BTC exposure at 10%.
+However, when we add $BTC to the re-balanced portfolio, we see that the portfolio with the best relative and absolute performance is actually the one with the most $BTC exposure at 10%.
 </p>

 <center>